 1.3.5.6 Crisis Intervention and Stabilization

 Contractors shall have a global Crisis Intervention and Stabilization Plan, and an individualized plan for Crisis Intervention and Stabilization incorporated into each Child’s Service Plan.
-In accordance with the No Reject, No Eject policy for Child Welfare, the Contractor shall serve any Child the Agency or JCS refers to the Contractor.
+The Contractor shall accept referrals and provided contracted services on a No Reject, No Eject basis.
+The Contractor shall serve any Child the Agency or JCS refers to the Contractor from within the Contractor’s contracted Service Area.
 The Contractor shall:

 Follow the Agency’s procedure to submit notification of all Critical Incidents to the Agency.